G4Q95/AutoShortsWebApp/playwrighttest.md

 5. **Scene deletion** - PASSING
    - Creates a project and adds scenes
    - Tests various methods to delete scenes including:
-     - Using SVG button clicks
+     - Using data-testid selector to find the delete button
-     - Fallback to positional clicking if standard selectors fail
+     - Properly verifies deletion using scene count changes
    - Verifies scene count after deletion operations
-   - Note: Uses fallback approaches if standard deletion fails
+   - Includes fallback strategies if the primary deletion method fails

 6. **Existing project functionality** - PASSING
    - Creates a new project and adds a scene